augustusdog/LunaRoverM25/README.md

 ![Circuit Diagram](./circuit.PNG)

-### Step 2 - Firmware development
+### Step 2 - Uploading an operating system to the raspberry pi

+Without an operating system you're going to have some problems using your raspberry pi.... so definitely don't skip this step.
+For this step you'll need a microsd card, someway to connect that microsd card to your computer, and [raspberry pi imager software](https://www.raspberrypi.com/software/).
+Make sure to go to settings and take note of your hostname, user, password, and ensure wi-fi credentials are correct!
+I had some issues with this step... hopefully you won't.

+### Step 3 - Developing the firmware

 Raspberry Pi 5's... just get a 4 and save yourself the hassle.
 Previously popular GPIO libraries can't be used on the Pi 5, which means you'll have to use another.
-I used the gpiod library to control my servos - as shown below:
+I used the gpiod library to control my servos - as shown below.
+In the end I decided to operate my brushed DC motor for X time whenever the up-arrow was pressed, as the motor was far more powerful than I realised and I didn't want to convert that motor speed to more torque with additional gears.

+I wrote this code after connecting to my raspberry pi using Secure Socket Shell (SSH) and using the "nano" command.

 ```